jlorich/wrs-cli/README.md

 The Wind River CLI includes four default components, which aserve as a base for all additional functionality.

+The initial goal of this CLI is to provide support for Linux.
+Support for Windows (outside of WSL) is not a priority.

 `Packages`

 `Extensions`

-### `package`
+### Packages

 Packages are sets of installable tools, applications, and more that are provided through Wind River's WindShare delivery site.
 The `package` component of the CLI provides a mechanism for browsing, installing, and removing individual packages.

 *Note*: The `package` component only has visibility to packages that have been installed using the `wr` CLI.
 It does not have visibility to existing installations of edge tools such as Workbench, the Wind River Linux Distro Builder, etc.  As a best practice-  in new enviornments, containers, etc., Wind River edge products should be installed using the `package` component of the CLI to enable better management of tools and ensure future-upgradability.

-**What's different from the Wind River Installer (setup_linux)?**
+**How is this different from today's Wind River Installer (setup_linux)?**

 Previously `setup_linux` functioned as a UI-driven global tool installer for Wind River, with some options for headless interaction.
 This was not designed for lightweight automation tools, containers, granular package installation, etc. The `package` component provides a modern, lightweight, command-line friendly alternative with much more fine-grained controls.

+#### Commands

+##### `wr package list-available`
+Lists packages which are able to be installed

+##### `wr package list`
+Lists packages installed on the current system.

+##### `wr package add [package-name]`

+Installs a new package

+##### `wr package remove [package-name]'

+Removes a package

-### `extension`
+### Extensions

 Extensions are sets of functionality added to the `wr` CLI after initial installation.
 These extensions provide commands that enable interaction with the relevant Wind River Edge products.
-For example, the `vxworks` package provides the ability to execute platform and app builds for VxWorks with commands such as `wr vx vsb create`, which would create a VxWorks Source Build.
+For example, the `vxworks` extension provides the ability to execute platform and app builds for VxWorks with commands such as `wr vx vsb create`, which would create a VxWorks Source Build.

+The `extension` component of the CLI provides a means to browse, add, and remove extensions for various Wind River edge proudcts.

-Extensions are not limited to interacting with packages installed using the `wr` CLI.
-These extensions can be added to interact with existing installations of edge products, so long as the correct underlying software (and version) is available.
+Extensions are *not limited* to interacting with packages installed using the `wr` CLI.
+Extensions can be used to interact with existing installations of Wind River edge products, so long as the correct underlying software (and version) is available and the correct configuration (e.g., installation path) is provided.

-However, for use on systems with existing product installations, the extensions can be added manually to provide the same common interface for interaction.

 The `extension` component provides the ability to install